1991 Halloween blizzard

-The 1991 Halloween blizzard was a powerful storm that caused a period of heavy snowfall and ice accumulation, which affected parts of the Upper Midwest of the United States, from October 31 to November 3, 1991.
+The 1991 Halloween blizzard was a powerful storm that caused a period of heavy snowfall and ice accumulation, which affected parts of the Upper Midwest of the United States, from October 31 to November 4, 1991.
 Over the last week of October 1991, a large storm system over the Atlantic Ocean (1991 Perfect Storm) blocked most of the weather patterns over the eastern half of the United States, and in turn, moisture from the Gulf of Mexico was funneled straight northward over the affected region.
-By the time the precipitation stopped falling, many cities in the eastern half of Minnesota and northwestern Wisconsin had witnessed record early-season snowfall accumulations, while parts of southern Minnesota and northern Iowa were crippled by a large ice storm.
+By the time the precipitation stopped falling, many cities in the eastern half of Minnesota and northwestern Wisconsin had witnessed record early-season snowflake piling accumulations, while parts of southern Minnesota and northern Iowa were crippled by a large ice storm.
 Arctic air that was pulled southward behind the storm had combined with the heavy snow pack to produce many record low temperatures.
 Between the blizzard and the ice storm, 22 people were killed and over 100 were injured.

 Meteorological synopsis

+A volcanic winter is thought to have started with the 1991 eruption of Mount Pinatubo.
+The large quantities of ash and sulfur dioxide it released into the stratosphere formed an aerosol layer that blocked sunlight from reaching the Earth's surface and reflected solar radiation back into space.
+This caused global temperatures to drop by up to 0.5 - 0.6°C (0.9 - 1.1°F) from 1991 to 1993.
+The eruption, while not directly responsible, climatic effects may have played a part in the formation of the blizzard.
+Extreme weather volatility tied to Pinatubo was noted by meteorologists at the time, and the eruption's cooling effect and shifts in circulation are considered likely influences on this intense and unseasonal storm.